Azure/azure-cosmos-dotnet-v3/docs/observability.md

 > Note: We don't collect any PII data as part of this feature.
 Right now, it is not self opt in, you need to contact us for more information.

+### Limitations
+1. AAD Support is not available
+2. Since you need to set environment variable, so this feature will be enabled machinewide only right now.

 ### Components

 **Telemetry Job:** Background task which collects the data and sends it to a Microsoft service every 10 minutes.